 Time Off During AIT If I Move With Him

-I was curious because I want to move down there if I ever get to see him.
+I was curious because I wanted to move down there if I would ever get to see him.
 Some people say he will get weekends off, while others say he won’t.
 I don’t know what to believe.
 Also, what about moving there?
 Since he is gone for so long, will the Army move me, or do I move?

 I’m assuming from your question that his AIT is about five months long.
 In that case, he should be able to have some visitation time once he has been in AIT for a bit.
 But that is not guaranteed, and their freedoms can always be taken away if someone screws up.

 The Army will move you if you are on his orders.
 If his AIT is longer than 20 weeks, it is possible you will be added to his orders.
-The moving expenses would be your responsibility if you are not on his orders.
+The moving expenses will be your responsibility if you are not on his orders.